itzmeanjan/raccoon/README.md

 cmake version 3.28.3
 ```

-- For testing functional correctness this Raccoon digital signature implementation, you need to globally install `google-test` library and its headers.
+- For testing functional correctness of this Raccoon digital signature scheme implementation, you need to globally install `google-test` library and its headers.
 Follow guide @ https://github.com/google/googletest/tree/main/googletest#standalone-cmake-project, if you don't have it installed.
-- For benchmarking Raccoon signing scheme, you must have `google-benchmark` header and library globally installed.
+- For benchmarking Raccoon digital signature scheme, you must have `google-benchmark` header and library globally installed.
 I found guide @ https://github.com/google/benchmark#installation helpful.

 > [!NOTE]
 > If you are on a machine running GNU/Linux kernel and you want to obtain CPU cycle count for digital signature scheme routines, you should consider building `google-benchmark` library with `libPFM` support, following https://gist.github.com/itzmeanjan/05dc3e946f635d00c5e0b21aae6203a7, a step-by-step guide.
 Find more about `libPFM` @ https://perfmon2.sourceforge.net.